Need to talk? Call 1800 882 436.

 It helps to be organised before giving your baby a bath.
 Take time to plan beforehand and be prepared so you can bath your baby safely.

-• Fill the bath with warm water.
-An ideal temperature is around 37-38 degrees Celsius.
-You can check the temperature of the bath water with your elbow or wrist, it should feel neutral or slightly warm on your skin.
+Put warm water in the bath.
+An ideal temperature is around 37°C to 38°C. You can check the temperature of the bath water with your elbow or wrist.
+It should feel neutral or slightly warm on your skin.
 You may also choose to use a bath thermometer.

 Step by step guide on how to give your newborn a bath.

-You may choose to have your partner or another trusted adult with you when you bath your baby, at least in the early weeks.
+You may want to have another trusted adult with you when you bathe your baby in the early weeks.

 Bathing a newborn - video